(Author Unknown)

 15. Give him special time with you apart from the children.

-17. Give him half an hour to unwind after he gets home from work.
-Your evenings will be much more enjoyable.
+17. Give him time to unwind after he gets home from work.
+Your evenings will be more enjoyable.
 (Dave Ramsey)

-18. Don’t allow any family member to treat him disrespectfully.
-Be the one to defend him to any family member that dishonors his place as your husband.
+18. Don’t allow family members to treat him disrespectfully.
+Defend him to anyone that dishonors his place as your husband.

 20. Be creative when you express your love, both in words and in actions.

-21. Talk with him about having specific family goals for each year to work on to achieve together so you will both feel closer to each other as a marital team.
+21. Talk with him about having specific family goals to achieve together as a marital team.

 22. Don’t over commit yourself.
 Leave time for him.